Register for class at https://arkansasmscclassfall2019.eventbrite.com

 Welcome to my page on Mindful Self-Compassion or MSC for short.
 My goal with this page is to introduce you to resources for MSC and self-compassion.

 As of May 14, 2019, I am officially the only Mindful Self-Compassion Trained Teacher in Arkansas.
+As of July 19, 2019, I am the only person in Arkansas to be formally trained in the Making Friends with Yourself program, the mindful self-compassion program for adolescents and young adults.
 I’m excited about the journey I’m on and can personally attest to the transformational power of self-compassion.
 This page provides information about MSC including resources to learn more about it.
 In the Fall 2019 semester, I’ll be offering classes to the public in Little Rock, Arkansas.
 If you’d like more information about the classes when I start offering them, complete the form at this link and I’ll email you with information.
 This is the only reason I will email you and I won’t give your contact info to anyone else.

 Overview of Mindful Self-Compassion